-- Amateur arts activities, except for professional services that add community benefit and value to proposed amateur arts activities. - Applicants who have failed to acquit previous RADF grants. - Projects for which arts workers are paid less than the recommended industry rates. - Retrospective costs, including reimbursement of costs already incurred and funding for projects which have already taken place or begun prior to the application being approved by Council. - Commercial advertising for an individual or organisation. - School arts activities, unless those activities form part of the broader community's arts and cultural development processes or include professional arts development for students from multiple schools. - Funding for freight or framing should only represent up to 25% of the total grant amount requested. - Entertainment for events, unless there is a developmental aspect included. - Projects deemed to be for primarily commercial, fundraising or competition purposes including but not limited to prize money, prizes or trophies. - Funding for publishing costs printing, marketing and distribution of books should only represent up to 25% of the total grant amount requested. - Purchase of capital equipment such as portable shade structures, machinery, vehicles, trailers, air conditioners, white goods, tables, chairs, or plant equipment of any kind. - General funding for organisations, including salaries and on-going related costs that are part of an organisation's core commercial operations. - Arts or craft workshops with arts and cultural service organisations that are part of the organisation's core commercial outcomes unless a professional artist or arts worker is employed to work with a group to apply their skills in an innovative way that results in an arts development outcome. - Accredited study, training or university courses that constitute the primary training of artists
+- Amateur arts activities, except for professional services that add community benefit and value to proposed amateur arts activities. - Applicants who have failed to acquit previous RADF grants. - Projects for which arts workers are paid less than the recommended industry rates. - Retrospective costs, including reimbursement of costs already incurred and funding for projects which have already taken place or begun prior to the application being approved by Council. - Commercial advertising for an individual or organisation. - School arts activities, unless those activities form part of the broader community's arts and cultural development processes or include professional arts development for students from multiple schools. - Entertainment for events, unless there is a developmental aspect included. - Projects deemed to be for primarily commercial, fundraising or competition purposes including but not limited to prize money, prizes or trophies. - Purchase of capital equipment such as portable shade structures, machinery, vehicles, trailers, air conditioners, white goods, tables, chairs, or plant equipment of any kind.

+- General funding for organisations, including salaries and on-going related costs that are part of an organisation's core commercial operations. - Arts or craft workshops with arts and cultural service organisations that are part of the organisation's core commercial outcomes. - Accredited study, training or university courses that constitute the primary training of artists. - Insurance/Licences, including but not limited to public liability insurance, liquor licences, event permits etc. - Funding is not available for projects that involve the development of private land or property. - RADF will only support funding for freight, framing and publishing costs if they are a small part of a larger project.